-Applicants holding a non-resident driver's license will be considered a non-resident for the purposes of purchasing a hunting or fishing license even if they are able to produce other evidence of residency, including non-resident landowners (with the exception of qualified active duty military stationed in Alabama or college students).
+Applicants holding a non-resident driver's license will be considered a non-resident for the purposes of purchasing a hunting or fishing license even if they are able to produce a valid Alabama driver's license, Alabama non-driver's ID card or other evidence of residency, including non-resident landowners (with the exception of qualified active duty military stationed in Alabama or college students).

 Special fishing license fees apply to residents of Florida, Louisiana and Mississippi due to reciprocal license costs.